Essential lessons for beginners and reminders for us ol’ timers.

 While this eagerness is necessary for learning and growing, it also distracts us from recognizing some of the most critical lessons in Witchcraft.
 When we are consumed and intoxicated with the potential of power, we have no time to stop.
 In this rush to know what we want t know or at least enough to get by, we miss a lot.
 This issue is we don’t realize we missed anything until much later.
 This delayed realization can prevent us from understanding some critical elements on the path.

-I know many who begin walking a Witchcraft or Pagan path don’t want to dig in too deeply, at least not at first.
+I know many who begin walking a Witchcraft or Pagan path don’t want to dig in too deeply.
 It’s tricky business, digging deep.
 Digging deep can mean you uncover what you have previously hidden.
 Perhaps it is something dark and secret, or something painful and severe.
 Digging deep means, you must come face to face with your fears.
 It means you must deal with your demons.
 It’s definitely not for everyone.
 Which is why Witchcraft is not for everyone.

 The dark moon is upon us.
 Her voice echoes and resonates from the deepest, darkest depths of my soul.
 Her rich, deepening tone can be heard by those who find comfort under her thick black cloak.
 If we choose to accept her invitation, we will find ourselves wrapped in her warmth.
 BUT, her warmth is not readily given.
 You can only come to know her warm after you have come to know her cold embrace.
 No, this is not a horror story, I will tell.
 This is a personal story – one only you can muster.
 It is one that is overflowing with the soreness you bring to the table.
 And Yes, many a discomfort you will uncover as the dark lady wraps you in the cold still night, but… with each layer discovered, you will grow stronger.
 As each dark veil is lifted and moved aside, you will know healing, clarity, and peace.